Mcdtronix/Travelling/README.md

-# Travelix - Travel Booking Website
+# Travelling - Travel Booking Website

 A modern travel booking website built with Django that allows users to search and book various travel services including hotels, flights, car rentals, and cruises.